 Note that this event is happening at the amateur radio station located on the Maryknoll property.
 This is the same property we use for Field Day, but in a different location on the property.
 Contact Phil, KA6MZE to participate or visit.

-The following are recommendations are for the safety of our attendees:
+Recommendations for the safety of our attendees:

 Since this is a single band contest, we are using the 160 meter wire antenna permanently installed at that station.
 Also, 160 meters is a night time band, so our operation is only during the evening hours.